Updated: Sep 15

 The Arboretum on the campus of Oklahoma Baptist University includes 154 different species of trees and more than 630 trees and shrubs.
 Explore the campus and see the beauty of nature.

 The Butterfly Garden at the OSU Pott Co Extension is where you can find, well, butterflies.
 There’s many species of butterflies and moths, bumble bees, and honey bees.

 Back on OBU’s campus is an 18-hole disc golf course.
 At each tee pad area, you will find a map for that particular basket number.
 An overall course map is also available.
 Sure you’ll need to invest in a disc or two, but to play is free.

 Have an interest in aerospace?
 West of campus is the Aerospace Career Museum.
 In the Shawnee Regional Airport Terminal, the museum showcases wonderful exhibits on everything that takes to the skies.

 As you’re now looking to the skies, look to the stars at Ten Acre Observatory at Tribbey. the primary viewing location of the Odyssey Astronomy Club, view the night sky using the 13" Coulter Optics and Starmaster 20" Telescopes.

 Into the arts?
 See the Painted Horses and Murals.
 The Painted Horses started in 2007 – Oklahoma’s Centennial – and now dot Shawnee with more than 30 horses.
 A dozen Murals are painted around town further showcasing Shawnee’s creativity.

-MGMOA Gallery at SSM Health Mabee Gerrer Museum of Art gallery space in North side of St. Anthony Shawnee Hospital.
+The MGMOA Gallery at SSM Health is located on the north side of the SSM St. Anthony's Shawnee Hospital.
 Artwork is displayed in the gallery by different local artists from around the region in diverse forms and genres.